The connectedness of Sierpi\'nski sponges with rotational and reflectional components and associated graph-directed systems: The intersection problem I: Creating auxiliary graphs

-Recall that for any given polytope $P\subset\R^d$, a \emph{face} of $P$ is any set (including the empty set) of the form $P\cap \{x\in\R^d: ax=b\}$, where $a\in\R^d$, $b\in \R$ and the inequality $ax\leq b$ is valid for all $x\in P$ (please see~\cite{Zie95}).
+Recall that for any given polytope $P\subset\R^d$, a \emph{face} of $P$ is any non-empty set of the form $P\cap \{x\in\R^d: a\cdot x=b\}$, where $a\in\R^d$, $b\in \R$ and the inequality $a\cdot x\leq b$ is valid for all $x\in P$ (see~\cite{Zie95}).
 Moreover, the \emph{dimension} of a face is just the dimension of its affine hull.
 For example, faces of the unit cube $[0,1]^d$ of dimensions $0$ and $1$ are vertices and edges of $[0,1]^d$, respectively.
-Since the graph-directed attractor is of Cantor type, it is not hard to see that every level-$k$ cube can be written as for some integers $0\leq p_1,\ldots,p_d\leq N^k-1$.
+Since the graph-directed attractor is of Cantor-type, it is not hard to see that every level-$k$ cube can be written as for some integers $0\leq p_1,\ldots,p_d\leq N^k-1$.
 Consequently, the intersection of any pair of level-$k$ cubes is just the largest common face they share.